 If you’re just starting out with creating or optimising SEO video content, our team at Higher Ranking is always here to help.

 Utilise Video Transcripts and Captions

 The use of captions is becoming more important each day.
 As a business, you want your video content to be accessible to all types of people.
-When you use captions (otherwise known as a video transcript), you allow more people to watch, listen and read alongside your videos.
+When you use captions (otherwise known as a video transcript), you allow more people to watch, listen and read alongside your videos – thus, maintaining SEO video content.
 While having captions is ideal for consumers, it also helps your video be more searchable because of the additional text.